imagej/imagej.github.io/_pages/plugins/sem-joel-scale.md

 2\.
 The text file saved from image acquisition have to be in the same folder with the image file.

 3\.
-Click “JOEL SEM Scale”, the dimensions of the image will be calibrated based on the pixel size data from the text file.
+Click "JOEL SEM Scale", the dimensions of the image will be calibrated based on the pixel size data from the text file.